dsmHack/dev.dsmhack.org/content/project-framing.md

 **Reframed problem statement:** How might we encourage volunteers to volunteer again after an initial organized volunteering event?

 In the initial conversations the team discovered that there were also problems with their sign up forms that made it difficult to see upcoming events.
-The team delivered the asked for rewards store AND improved their volunteer sign up forms to better solve the problem from multiple angles.
+The team delivered the asked-for rewards store AND improved their volunteer sign up forms to better solve the problem from multiple angles.

 ## Map the Solution
 Now you can move on to the ideal state story map.
 You can decide if it should be a different color on the existing map (good if you aren't changing much about the current process), or a completely new map.
 Be sure to go end to end and cover the entire process.
 For an app, be sure to consider all the CRUD (create, read, update, delete) actions.
 You want to end up with at a summary of all the work you're going to be taking on in the jam.

 Double check that the solution actually addresses the main pain points you noted in the current story.
 If not, you might want to quickly brainstorm with your nonprofit other ideas that might better solve some of the pains they have expressed.